 Students may add or drop classes themselves from their schedule through the fourth day of classes.
 For deadline date, refer to the Academic Calendar on the Registrar's Web site: http://registrar.fsu.edu.
-Students who cancel their registration within this time frame are not liable for tuition.

 University Time Limits for Degree Completion